turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 And paste it into the template pane.

-<p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/template-active.png"/></p>

-Guardrails evaluates the template in the context of the chosen `Test Resource`.
-The template output, `Check: Uniform`, is the calculated policy value that will govern any bucket’s `GCP > Storage > Bucket > Access Control` policy if the bucket is labeled with `environment:development`.
+Guardrails evaluates the template in the context of the chosen **Test Resource**.
+The template output, `Check: Uniform`, is the calculated policy value that will govern any bucket’s **GCP > Storage > Bucket > Access Control** policy if the bucket is labeled with `environment:development`.
 Only these labeled buckets will be required to have uniform access enabled.
 Others will be skipped, whether or not they enable uniform access.

 The result confirms that `Check: Uniform` is valid for this policy type.

-Click `Update` to update the policy.
+<p><img alt="template-active" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/template-active.png"/></p>

+## Step 11: Update policy setting

+Select **Update**.
 Guardrails displays the `Update Policy Setting` screen.

 <p><img alt="update-policy-setting" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/update-policy-setting.png"/></p>

-Click `Update`.

-## Step 7: Observe controls for bucket access control
+## Step 12: Observe controls for bucket access control

-Revisit your bookmarks `Controls by State` report, and set the `Type` filter to `GCP > Storage > Bucket > Access Control`.
+Revisit **Controls by State** and set the **Type** filter to **GCP > Storage > Bucket > Access Control**.
+The bucket for which you made an exception in the previous guide will be in the `Skipped` state.
+Buckets with uniform access enabled will be green.
+Find a bucket in Alarm for uniform access, here we’ll use `guardrails_bucket_example_02`.

 <p><img alt="revisit-controls-by-state" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/revisit-controls-by-state.png"/></p>

-The bucket for which you made an exception in the previous guide will be in the `Skipped` state.
-Buckets with the uniform access setting will be green.
-The bucket that you set to fine-grained access, in our case  `guardrails_bucket_example_02`, will be red.

-## Step 8: Label the bucket
+## Step 13: Label the bucket

 Now, in the GCP console, assign the label `environment:development` to a bucket that’s in `Alarm`.
+Guardrails notices the change, reevaluates the resource, runs the calculated policy, and changes the status to `Skipped`.

 <p><img alt="labeled-bucket-now-skipped" src="/images/docs/guardrails/getting-started/getting-started-gcp/create-calculated-exception/labeled-bucket-now-skipped.png"/></p>

-Guardrails notices the change, reevaluates the resource, runs the calculated policy, and changes the status to `Skipped`.

-## Step 9: Review
+## Step 14: Review

 Experiment with labeling and unlabeling other buckets in this way, and observe how Guardrails notices and reacts to the changes.